masadcv/KDEMaltab/README.md

 - Fix for ambigous function calls for: log and pow functions in C++
 - clearing warning related to automatic conversion of int to unsigned int

+Many thanks to Alex for giving me guidance on how to fix these minor issues.

 - - -

 # COPYRIGHT / LICENSE